khiguera/cppcheckTutorial/README.md

 ================

 Cppcheck is a static code analysis tool for the C and C++ programming languages.
-It is a versatile tool that can check non-standard code.[1]
+It is a versatile tool that can check non-standard code.
 The creator and lead developer is Daniel Marjamäki.
 Unlike C/C++ compilers and many other analysis tools it does not detect syntax errors in the code.
 Cppcheck primarily detects the types of bugs that the compilers normally do